 - Charities, Charitable Incorporated Organisations (CIOs), Community Interest Companies (CICs), Community Groups

 Adam has 14 years of private sector experience including six years as a strategy and planning consultant working on project ideation, strategy, planning, activation, and evaluation for global brands including working across three Olympic Games.

 Adam has lived mental health experience and was a Trustee of a local Mind Mental Health charity before becoming Chair of Trustees of a men’s mental health charity and later spending 2 years as Director of Mentoring.

 The next step was to take the experience, skills, and tools acquired, and to support the third sector in creating opportunity for people and communities.

-Bernie Mayall, NED
+Bernie Mayall, Director

 With a background in nursing, Bernie Mayall worked upwards through NHS and Social Services and then did a left turn into cross-sector consultancy working as business development director for several NFPs specialising in mental health and learning disability (and deviating fascinatingly and briefly into animal welfare).

 Bernie was then headhunted to plan and roll out the Bradley report in prisons in the East of England and then manage the re-provision of healthcare in several of those prisons.
 She created and developed innovative services for ex-forces prisoners which involved registering them on admission (not then in place) and utilising the ex-forces staff in the prisons (following robust negotiations with the POA).